itlwas/nc/README.md

 ## 🤝 About

-Yoc is a personal project by [@itlwas](https://github.com/itlwas), built on a focused, minimalist philosophy.
-The name itself comes from "Yocto" — the smallest SI prefix — representing this core principle.
+NC is a personal project by [@itlwas](https://github.com/itlwas), built on a focused, minimalist philosophy.

 To preserve the project's singular vision, external contributions are not currently accepted.
 You are, however, strongly encouraged to fork the repository and make it your own.

 ### Inspiration
-Originally based on [femto](https://github.com/wadiim/femto), Yoc has grown into its own unique editor with significant improvements and optimizations.
+Originally based on [femto](https://github.com/wadiim/femto), NC has grown into its own unique editor with significant improvements and optimizations.

 ---